glwagner/ExampleUCSDDissertation/README.md

 * There is some flexibility in formatting both the 'VITA' page and the 'EPIGRAPH' page.
 The exact format used in this example is not required.

+## Features

+Apart from satisfying the required style for UCSD PhD dissertations, this example also implements:

+* Code and Table-of-Contents formatting for both in-chapter appendices ('subappendices') as well as full-text appendices that appear after the last chapter in the document.
+This feature is provided by the `appendix` package and code included in the `dissertationTableContentTweaks.sty` style file.

+* Rotated figures through the `lscape`, `scrextend`, and `rotating` packages, as well as a code fragment in the `dissertationRotatedFigures.sty` style file.
+An example rotated figure is given in chapter 3C.
+Rotated figures are useful for very large figures intended to fill an entire page.

+* Hyperlinks through the `\url{}` command which appear in the document as unformatted, black roman text.

+## Lastly

 To all aspiring dissertation writers --- good luck, of course.